bpstephanie/Pennywise/README.md

  - ### Colour Scheme
    Pennywise is back-end program therefore not much styling or visual design has been implementes.

-   * [Ansi Colors](https://pypi.org/project/ansicolors/) library for Python was used to add colour to the program to give visual feedback to the user.
+   * [Colorama](https://pypi.org/project/colorama/) library for Python was used to add colour to the program to give visual feedback to the user.
+    - Red has been used for invalid input messages.
+    - Blue has been used for loading messages.
+    - Yellow has been used for messages regarding exiting the program or
+      returning to the Main Menu.
+    - Cyan has been used for
+    - Light cyan has been used for instructions before user input.
+    - Magenta has been for feedback regarding the worksheet being updated successfully.
+    - Dim style has been used to give extra information about user input.

  [Back To Top](<#contents>)